utkarshanegi1212/promotions-test/README.md

 - To validate the API response by passing Invalid API key

 ## <a id="whats-not-included" style="color: black;">How to execute the test project in Eclipse</a>

+- Import the project in eclipse
+- Make sure your JDK version is 1.8.0
+- Go to the test file `promotions-test/src/test/java/RestAssured_PromotionsAPI/Promotions_Validation.java`
+- Click on run project or right click on the file and run as > testng test
+- It will generate test reports inside test-output folder